top of page

 Getting the vaccine or antibody and common-sense preventive measures like washing your hands and staying home when sick are all ways to protect yourself and your loved ones against RSV this respiratory virus season.

-This resource is available in Arabic, Bangla, Burmese, Chinese (Simplified), Chinese (Traditional), Farsi/Persian, Gujarati, Hindi, Hmong, Indonesian, Karen, Khmer, Lao, Malayalam, Nepali, Spanish, Thai, Urdu, and Vietnamese, and will soon be available in Cebuano, Chuukese, Fijian, Hawaiian, Ilocano, Korean, Kosraean, Marshallese, Palauan, Pohnpeian, Punjabi, Samoan, Tagalog, Tongan, and Yapese.
+This resource is available in Arabic, Bangla, Burmese, Cebuano, Chinese (Simplified), Chinese (Traditional), Farsi/Persian, Gujarati, Hindi, Hmong, Ilocano, Indonesian, Karen, Khmer, Korean, Lao, Malayalam, Marshallese, Nepali, Spanish, Tagalog, Thai, Tongan, Urdu, and Vietnamese, and will soon be available in Chuukese, Fijian, Hawaiian, Kosraean, Palauan, Pohnpeian, Punjabi, Samoan, and Yapese.

 RSV Fact Sheet